jerome-white/sakai-book/README.md

 $> export PYTHONPATH=`pwd`:$PYTHONPATH
 ```

-Unless otherwise noted, all scripts read results from `stdin`,
+Unless otherwise noted, all scripts read results from `stdin`.
+They
-assuming a CSV format in which columns are systems and rows are
+assume a CSV format in which columns are systems and rows are
 topics.
-The first row of the system is assumed to be the system name.
+The first row of the input is assumed to be the system names.

 # References